namesakefyi/namesake.fyi/src/pdfs/README.md

 Guidance on choosing names:

-1. Use `camelCase` naming for all fields, like `residenceAddress` or `newFirstName`.
+1. Use `camelCase` naming for all fields, like `residenceStreetAddress` or `newFirstName`.
-2. Prefix checkbox fields with `is` or `should`, like `isReceivingMedicaid` or `shouldReturnOriginalDocuments`.
+2. Prefix checkbox fields with `is`, `should`, or `has`.
+For example, `isReceivingMedicaid` or `shouldReturnOriginalDocuments`.
 3. Try to match the list of [existing field definitions](../constants/fields.ts).
 It's okay if they're not exactly the same, but keeping them close will make the next step easier.
-4. Don't hesitate to make a name long, if it needs to be.
-Some of these form fields are very specific!
+4. Don't hesitate to make a name long, if it needs to be; some of these form fields are very specific.

 When all user-enterable fields have been labeled and positioned, download the modified PDF and save it anywhere.